maysasaad/Alzheimers-Detection/README.md

 2- Develop and maintain routine procedures for checking brain health and cognitive aging by making early brain screening that can determine the stage of disease and provide the proper Anti-dementia medicines for each case.

+3- The researchers should use our trained model by entering the brain MRI images into the model as inputs, and the model will classify each image to the class that the image belongs to it ,this process would save a lot of time, and it is accurate in 83%.

-3- Publishing the new research paper, and keeping investigating new treatments can offer support for healthcare providers and improve the quality of life of patients and families.
+4- Publishing the new research paper, and keep investigating new treatments can offer support for healthcare providers and improve the quality of life of patients and families.

 ## Next Steps